leilaicruz/Git4TUmembers_lesson/lesson_Git4TU_2.md

 git commit -m "add some treatments for patients"
 ```

-> display a tree of the directory to see the behavious so far :
+> display a tree of the directory to see the behaviour so far :

 ```bash
 sudo apt-get install tree